 Managing the books of your small business can be a challenge, particularly if you don’t have a background in accounting.
-But good accounting can save your business thousands at tax time.
+But good accounting can save your business money at tax time.
 Small business accountants who specialize in helping companies like yours can keep the financial side of your business in working order.

-Network With Other Small Businesses
+Network With Other Small Business Owners

-Consider an Online Accountant
+Consider an Online Business Accountant

 With online accounting technology, hiring an online accountant presents a viable alternative to hiring someone from a brick-and-mortar accounting firm.
 Hiring an online accountant offers several advantages.
 If you don’t have to clear time in your schedule to meet with your accountant face-to-face, you can simply communicate with the accountant via email, phone, or videoconferencing.
 You can offer access to your books and tax paperwork through cloud accounting software so that they can access it any time.

 The candidate pool expands greatly when you take your search online.
 Do your research to make sure you’re dealing with someone who’s reputable and trustworthy by checking any online reviews and asking to speak with current and former clients.
 Confirming credentials with professional organizations such as Chartered Professional Accounts of Canada or the Society of Professional Accountants in Canada is also a good idea.
 As you interview any accountant, ask questions to see if they understand your industry and to determine whether you feel comfortable working with them.